 While United Ways across the state are working to address these disparities through programming and services, state lawmakers will have to work together to create polices that support working families.

-That’s why we shared these findings from the report, named ALICE, with state lawmakers during a joint forum with our partners, the Michigan League of Public Policy, who also released their KIDS Count report.
+That’s why we shared these findings from the report, named ALICE —which stands for Asset Limited, Income Constrained and Employed—with state lawmakers during a joint forum with our partners, the Michigan League of Public Policy, who also released their Kids Count report.

 “If we want Michigan to become a place where people want to work and raise families, then we’re going to have be smarter and more intentional about the public policies we implement,” said Ghida Dagher, who serves as director of Government and Community Relations at United Way for Southeastern Michigan.
 Ghida, who helped organize the forum, also serves as an advisory committee member for both the ALICE report and the Kids Count Report.
 “ALICE and Kids Count data helps us understand where we’re falling short and what needs to be done so that all working families and children are able to thrive and reach their full potential regardless of race, income or ZIP code.”

 Among the lawmakers was Rep. Erika Geiss, who represents the 12th District, which includes Romulus, Taylor and part of Van Buren Township.
 She said the reports provide the data concerned lawmakers need to help influence legislation and policy.

 “The data helps shape conversation about these issues.
 We’re not just dealing with emotions,” she said.
 “It equips us with more tools to have these important discussions.”

 Our President and CEO Dr. Herman Gray said ALICE is an important resource in gauging the current challenges facing our community.